 Early math: All of Washington’s children enter kindergarten and reach 3rd grade on-track in math.

 Science & Engineering: All students demonstrate proficiency in science & engineering practices.

 We advance this work by building partnerships, leveraging policy and expanding innovation.
 In all of our work we focus on equity and teaching quality.

 We advocate to increase STEM access, interest and success for all students from cradle to career by focusing on investments that matter most – closing opportunity gaps, bolstering student opportunity and success and building a robust next generation talent pool.

-We will work in concert with our local elected officials, Washington STEM, our Spokane STEM partners, and Greater Spokane Incorporated to advocate for legislative investment in STEM.
+We will work in concert with our local elected officials, Washington STEM, our Spokane STEM partners, and Greater Spokane Inc. to advocate for legislative investment in STEM.